hongyusu/hongyusu.github.io/_posts/2015-10-18-spark-classification-models.md

 ### Experimental results

-  - The result of parameter selection is shown in the following table
+  - The result of parameter selection is shown in the following table.

     |Iteration|C|Learning rate|Norm|Hamming loss|
     |:--|:--|:--|--:|